• Menu

 Q. Do I need insurance for this tour?

-A. Until the pandemic has been declared over, we ask that all tour participants acquire travel insurance.
-We have now partnered with Travel Insured International so that you have ability to purchase “cancel for any reason” insurance.
-We HIGHLY recommend travel insurance (no matter who your provider is) to protect your travel investment from any future issues.
+We partner with Travel Insured International so that you have ability to purchase “cancel for any reason” insurance.
+We HIGHLY recommend travel insurance (no matter who your provider is) to protect your travel investment from any possible issues.
 Although we are technically not requiring it, you will be asked to sign additional paperwork acknowledging the risk of traveling without insurance.

 Q. Will I receive a refund if I have to cancel my participation in the tour?